Will Holden (American football)

-Will Holden (born September 14, 1993) is an American football offensive tackle who is a free agent.
-He played college football at Vanderbilt University and was drafted by the Arizona Cardinals in the fifth round of the 2017 NFL Draft.
+Will Holden (born September 14, 1993) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Vanderbilt Commodores and was selected by the Arizona Cardinals in the fifth round of the 2017 NFL draft.

 College career

 Holden red-shirted his first season at Vanderbilt in 2012.
-He played in every game his red-shirt freshman and sophomore on special teams and limited time with the offense.
+He played in every game his red-shirt freshman on special teams and offense.
+His sophomore got more snaps on offense and played most downs on special teams.
 He then started every game in his junior year at left tackle in 2015.
-His senior season, Holden again started at left tackle and earned All-SEC 2nd team(coaches) honors.
+His senior season, Holden again started at left tackle and earned All-Southeastern Conference 2nd team(coaches) honors.
 Holden graduated from Vanderbilt University in December 2016 with a degree in Human and Organizational Development, where he was a member of Pi Kappa Alpha.
 He recently proposed to his long-time girlfriend from Vanderbilt, Casey Musicant.

 Professional career

+Pre-draft

 Prior to the combine, Holden played guard at the East–West Shrine Game and the Senior Bowl.
 Holden has an impressive week of practices leading up to the shrine game and was identified by NFL analyst as one of the players who raised his draft stock.
 Holden also attended Vanderbilt's Pro Day, but was satisfied with his combine performance and opted to only do positional drills.
 New England Patriot's head coach Bill Belichick and representatives from 28 NFL teams attended Vanderbilt's Pro Day to scout Holden, Zach Cunningham, and nine other players.
 At the conclusion of the pre-draft process, he was projected to be a third or fourth round draft pick from the majority of scouts and analysts.
 He was ranked the tenth best offensive tackle by NFLDraftScout.com.

-Arizona Cardinals
+Arizona Cardinals (first stint)

-The Arizona Cardinals selected Holden in the fifth round (157th overall) of the 2017 NFL Draft.
+The Arizona Cardinals selected Holden in the fifth round (157th overall) of the 2017 NFL draft.
 He was the seventh offensive tackle selected in 2017 and the 17th offensive linemen.
 On May 12, 2017, the Cardinals signed Holden to a four-year, $2.66 million contract with a signing bonus of $268,132.
 He played in seven games with five starts in his rookie season.

 On September 2, 2018, Holden was waived by the Cardinals.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On September 13, 2018, Holden was signed to the Indianapolis Colts' practice squad.
 He was released on September 24, 2018.